 ICREA Research Professor at Institut Hospital del Mar d'Investigacions Mèdiques (IMIM).

-Mar Albà graduated in Biological Sciences at the University of Barcelona (UB), and obtained the PhD at the same University in 1997.
+Mar Albà graduated in Biological Sciences at the University of Barcelona (UB), and obtained her PhD at the same University in 1997.
 During 1997-1999 she studied for the MSc in Bioinformatics and Molecular Modeling at Birkbeck College while working as a postdoctoral researcher in the group of John Hancock at the MRC Clinical Research Centre, in London.
 Later she joined the group led by Paul Kellam at University College London to develop new computational tools to study herpesvirus evolution and function.
 She was awarded a Ramón y Cajal tenure track position in 2002 to work at Universitat Pompeu Fabra (UPF).
 In 2005 she was appointed ICREA Research Professor.
-She has directed 8 doctoral thesis and is author of more than 70 publications.
+She works at the Hospital del Mar Medical Research Institute (IMIM) and has taught bioinformatics at Universitat Pompeu Fabra for 20 years.
+She has directed 11 doctoral thesis and is author of around 100 publications.

 As a result of a continuous process of gene birth and death, the genomes from different species contain different sets of genes.
 Some of these genes encode new functional proteins and facilitate the adaptation of the organism to a changing environment.
 Some new genes originate by gene duplication, but others emerge de novo from previously non-coding genomic sequences.
 We study the different mechanisms of gene birth using a combination of comparative genomics, high throughput RNA sequencing (RNA-Seq) and ribosome profiling data (Ribo-Seq).
 We have shown that transcription and translation are pervasive and result in many putative precursors of novel proteins.
 We are aiming at a quantitative and qualitative description of the still poorly understood process of de novo gene formation.